Steam-Locomotive/PicoCTF-2014-Write-ups/forensics/ssh_backdoor.md

 <img src="sshcompare.jpg"/>

-Right away we can see that the `auth.c` `auth.h` and `auth-passwd.c` files are the only ones that have been changed, and a little furthur investigation reveals the functions added by the hackers (reproduced below).
+Right away we can see that the `auth.c` `auth.h` and `auth-passwd.c` files are the only ones that have been changed, and a little further investigation reveals the functions added by the hackers (reproduced below).
 ```c
 static int frobcmp(const char *chk, const char *str) {
 	int rc = 0;